FusionAuth/fusionauth-site/site/_posts/2020-04-27-sharing-custom-oauth-claims-with-a-asp-netcore-app.md

 {% include _image.liquid src="/assets/img/blogs/adding-more-claims-asp-net/aspnetextended-add-user-to-group.png" alt="Adding our user to a group in a FusionAuth application." class="img-fluid" figure=false %}

-Let's login and see what we see as this new user on the "Secure" page.
+Let's login.
 As a reminder, here's how we can start the ASP.NET Core application (again [full source code](https://github.com/FusionAuth/fusionauth-example-asp-net-core) available here).

 ```shell
 dotnet publish -r win-x64 && SampleApp__ClientSecret=H4... bin/Debug/netcoreapp3.1/win-x64/publish/SampleApp.exe
 ```

+If you head to `http://localhost:5000` and click on the "Secure" page, you'll see the claims.
+If you were previously signed in, you may need to sign out and sign in again.
 The role is present in the JWT, as you can see below:

 {% include _image.liquid src="/assets/img/blogs/adding-more-claims-asp-net/aspnetextended-roles-only-roles-highlighted.png" alt="The secure page after a user has been associated with a role." class="img-fluid" figure=false %}

-Since the role and other claims are encoded in the JWT, which is stored a cookie, if you change a group's roles, you'll need log out and log in to see the changes.
+Since the role and other claims are encoded in the JWT, which is stored a cookie, whenever you change any user data in FusionAuth, you'll need log out and log in as that user to see the changes reflected in the ASP.NET Core application.

-## Adding in custom claims
+## Adding custom claims

 You can add in custom claims based on user data, the time of day or anything else.
 In FusionAuth, you add this data to a JWT with a [lambda](https://fusionauth.io/docs/v1/tech/lambdas/jwt-populate).
 This is JavaScript function which receives the JWT object before it is signed and can modify it.
 Remember way back when we [created the user](https://fusionauth.io/blog/2020/04/28/dot-net-command-line-client) and specified their favorite color as a command line option?
 Well, we're going to send that information down to the ASP.NET Core web application so that it can display that very valuable data.